 Social Media Monitoring: Team members with monitoring skills track relevant conversations about the brand, industry, competitors, and customer sentiment.
 This effective monitoring keeps the team informed of real-time discussions, enabling quick responses to customer inquiries or concerns and helping maintain a positive brand image.

-Analytics: Data analysts within the team focus on analyzing the collected data to identify insights, trends, and patterns in customer behavior and sentiment.
+Analytics: Data analysts within the team focus on analysing the collected data to identify insights, trends, and patterns in customer behavior and sentiment.
 By leveraging analytics, the team can gain a deeper understanding of audience preferences, measure the impact of social initiatives, and inform strategic decisions.

 Content Creation: Content creators are responsible for crafting engaging social content in response to customer feedback, trends, or specific campaigns.
 Timely and relevant content helps to foster engagement, build community, and reinforce the brand’s voice across social platforms.